Joanna KeelMay 22, 2024

 Candidate Quality: Are the candidates who visit your career site, read job descriptions, interact with content, and apply for roles good fits for the job?

 Companies have spent decades trying to determine how to best measure the quality of candidates they attract.
-But it doesn't mean much if you get a large number of career site visits and completed applications — it's all about the sources of high-performing candidates and pairing them with historical hires and current key employees.
+Really, it doesn't mean much if you get a large count of career site visits and complete applications — it's all about the sources of high-performing candidates and pairing them with historical hires and current key employees.
 From there, talent acquisition leaders can learn how to best allocate their budget among sources.

 Ways to Get Candidate Feedback